cornerstone-consulting/INFIODocs/infio-docs.md

 ---
 ### Solution Overview

-INFIO is a specialized tool developed by Cornerstone Consulting Group to streamline and automate the database migration assessment process in AWS, ensuring a smooth and secure transition for complex database systems.
-Unlike traditional assessment tools that primarily focus on code compatibility, INFIO takes a migration-centric approach, providing a more comprehensive evaluation of the challenges and feasibility of migrating **SQL Server** to **Babelfish for Aurora PostgreSQL**.
+INFIO is a specialized tool developed by Cornerstone Consulting Group to streamline and automate the database and application migration assessment process in AWS.
+It provides a comprehensive evaluation of migration feasibility, covering SQL Server to Babelfish for Aurora PostgreSQL, SQL Server to Aurora PostgreSQL, and .NET applications migrating to .NET Core.
+Unlike traditional assessment tools that focus primarily on code compatibility, INFIO takes a migration-centric approach, offering detailed insights into compatibility, conversion efforts, and potential challenges across databases and application stacks.

+### Multi Assessment Approach

+INFIO runs three distinct assessments to facilitate different migration scenarios:
+1. SQL Server to Babelfish for Aurora PostgreSQL Assessment
+2. SQL Server to Aurora PostgreSQL Assessment
+3. .NET Application to .NET Core Migration Assessment

+#### 1. SQL Server to Babelfish for Aurora PostgreSQL Assessment

 INFIO generates a Database Migration Assessment Report that evaluates the compatibility of SQL Server with Babelfish for Aurora PostgreSQL.
 The report provides an overall compatibility summary, categorizing features as fully supported, conditionally supported, or unsupported.
 It includes a detailed compatibility analysis using charts to visualize database schema and application code compatibility.
 Additionally, it breaks down database-level compatibility, highlighting support levels for each database.

 The report identifies non-supported features, suggests workarounds, and estimates the effort required for necessary modifications.
 It also highlights conditionally supported features that require manual review before migration.
 Beyond standard assessments, the report detects additional compatibility issues and filters out non-essential features for clarity.
 It further identifies database objects needing conversion, evaluates DMS compatibility concerning recovery models, data types, tables, and backup configurations, and highlights potential migration challenges such as missing primary keys.
 Also, it maps database object dependencies to ensure structural integrity.
 Lastly, it compares cost estimates for different deployment models, helping businesses optimize infrastructure and licensing expenses.  which is comprehensive assessment for a seamless migration process.

+#### 2. SQL Server to Aurora PostgreSQL Assessment

+This database migration report is the report it generates to facilitate schema transformation.
+This database migration assessment report summarizes all schema conversion tasks and provides detailed action items for database objects that cannot be converted automatically.

+The migration assessment report includes:
+- An Executive Summary.
+- Recommendations, including conversion of server objects, backup strategies, and linked server modifications.
+- Effort Estimates, showing the work required to manually rewrite database elements that are incompatible with Aurora PostgreSQL.

+#### 3. .NET Application to .NET Core Migration Assessment

+INFIO also facilitates the migration of .NET applications  to .NET Core for .NET.
+This tool scans .NET projects, analyzes source code and package dependencies, and generates an assessment report that highlights incompatible APIs and NuGet/Microsoft Core packages.

+Key aspects of the .NET assessment report includes:
+- Identification of incompatible APIs and packages.
+- Suggestions for replacement components to facilitate migration.
+- Detection of unsupported components that require alternative solutions
+- Effort estimation for manual code changes required for full compatibility
+- Automated conversion of .NET project references to their .NET Core equivalent with updated package details

 The solution provides deep insights into the existing database environment while adhering to **AWS best practices** for cloud migration.
 It emphasizes **security**, **scalability**, **reliability**, and **cost optimization** throughout the process.